input-output-hk/marlowe-cardano/doc/marlowe/tutorials/playground-overview.rst

 contract *in the current state* being analysed.
 The result is either to say that the contract passed all the tests, or to explain how it fails, and giving the sequence of transactions that lead to the error.
-As an exercise try this with the ``Escrow`` contract, changing the initial deposit from Alice to something smaller than 450 lovelace.
+As an exercise, try this with the ``Escrow`` contract, changing the initial deposit from Alice to something smaller than 450 lovelace.
 More details are given in the section on
 :ref:`static analysis <static-analysis>` below.

-The **Analyse reachability** button will check whether any parts of a contract will never be executed, however participants interact with it.
+The **Analyse reachability** button will check whether any parts of a contract will never be executed, however participants interact with the contract.

 The **Analyse for refunds on Close** will check whether it is possible for any of the ``Close`` constructs to refund funds, or whether at every ``Close`` all